brian-dlee/centos-equip/README.md

 ###Inspired by the [ubuntu-equip](https://github.com/aglover/ubuntu-equip) GitHub project

 At the time of writing this, the latest CentOS distribution is CentOS 7 which is the CentOS release these scripts have been written for.
 Since CentOS doesn't share the same affinity for sudo that Ubuntu does, these scripts are meant to be ran as root.
-Commands have been prefixed with sudo in the event that they are being ran as a non-priveleged user, but sudo configuration should be done prior to using these scripts.

 Component installation
 * Download equip script: